Pursue your passion for music recording and sound reinforcement.

 Performance Opportunities & Ensembles

-With more than 300 performances each year, Shenandoah Conservatory offers students in the Bachelor of Arts in Recording & Audio Arts a dynamic environment in which to practice their craft and develop a plan for their professional launch into the industry.
+With more than 300 performances each year, Shenandoah Conservatory offers students in the Bachelor of Arts in Collaborative Audio Arts a dynamic environment in which to practice their craft and develop a plan for their professional launch into the industry.

 Shenandoah Conservatory is home to more than 30 performing groups — including instrumental, vocal, and dance ensembles — that present numerous performances every year.
 Auditions for ensembles and productions are open to all students and Bachelor of Arts in Recording & Audio Arts students are welcome to participate.
 These performances take place throughout Shenandoah University’s vibrant campus on its various stages, including a concert hall, recital hall, proscenium stage, black box studio, outdoor amphitheater and more, to venues and performance spaces in the Northern Shenandoah Valley and around the world.
 Ensembles constantly engage with Shenandoah’s dynamic faculty and an array of distinguished guest artists through residencies, workshops and unique performance opportunities.